DaniArnaout/DaniArnaout.github.io/menu/complex/README.md

 The table view will have 2 sections (contacts & messages) each is represented by a prototype cell.

-Follow the next steps to achieve the following storyboard design:
+Follow the steps below to achieve the following storyboard design:

 <img width="300" alt="Table view" src="/menu/complex/attachments/complex-storybaord.png">